DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ### Rejecting a claim

-Support users can manually reject a claim if they have received information from the school or ESFA that the claim will not be paid.
+Support users can manually reject a claim if they have received information from the school or the ESFA has said they will not pay the claim.

 Support users must confirm this action before updating the claim.